 - 3 tablespoons butter

 - 2 cups milk

-- 8 ounces mild cheddar cheese shredded
+- 8 ounces shredded mild cheddar cheese

-- Slowly stir in milk.
+- Slowly stir in milk.2 cups milk

 - Pour over the potatoes and cover with foil.

-- Bake for 1 and 1/2 hours in oven.
+- Bake for 1.5 hours in the preheated oven.

 “If people sat outside and looked at the stars each night, I’ll bet they’d live a lot differently.”